safifis/ToDoList/README.md

 Generates a **Work** list!

 You can choose any topics you'd like.
-Enjoy 🥳
+Enjoy. 🥳